Tadehagi triquetrum

-The Trefle Gros, (Tadehagi triquetrum), is a species of flowering plant in the legume family, Fabaceae.
+Tadehagi triquetrum is a species of flowering plant in the family Fabaceae.
 It belongs to the subfamily Faboideae.
 The species has two subspecies with the nominate one, but sometimes they given full species status by some authors.
 The maximum height of this shrub tree is 3m.
 Leaves alternate, linear-oblong, ovate with a tapering tip.
 Flowers show raceme inflorescence type, which are small, pale purplish in color.
 The fruit is a hairy legume.
 It is widespread in all South Asian, East Asian, and Southeast Asian countries.